flybywiresim/docs/docs/fbw-a32nx/settings.md

     }
 </style>

-This page aims to list a few recommended settings for the Microsoft Flight Simulator before and while using the FlyByWire A32NX.
+This page aims to list a few recommended settings for the Microsoft Flight Simulator, Windows and the A32NX itself before and while using the FlyByWire A32NX.

 ## Microsoft Flight Simulator Settings